Is Baking Soda a Safe Home Remedy for Heartburn?

 Our body is not stupid.
 It tries to keep the acidity in the stomach constant.
 So, if you regularly neutralize acidity with baking soda, your body will just start to produce more acid.
 It will diminish the anti-heartburn effect of baking soda.

 Another disadvantage worth mentioning is this: when baking soda neutralizes our stomach acid, it immediately produces gas.
-This gas presses on the sphincter above the stomach, which can cause new reflux.
+This gas presses on the sphincter above the stomach, which can cause new reflux, particularly gasesous reflux with symptoms like hoarseness, cough and asthma.
 It is not a big deal if you just use baking soda occasionally.

 If you have frequent heartburn, something is wrong.
 You will need a permanent cure, not just a short-term fix.